We walk through ADT Self Setup’s easy setup, intuitive customer portal, robust smart home integration, and customized sensors, alerts and routines.

-7 Amazing Tricks for Blue by ADT
+7 Amazing Tricks for ADT Self Setup

 When your system arrives, it’s already set up and good to go: ADT Self Setup has already connected all of your sensors and devices to the hub.

 - Remove the tab to engage the battery, and allow that device to sync with the base station.